Monday 20 April 2015

 Next up was a visit to old Delhi.
 Our CEO Manu took us around a lot of back streets, he even organised so sweet coffee from a street vendor but warned us this was the only one in India to try street food.
 Watching the coffee being made I understand why no orgasms could live in that heat.

 The last stop in Delhi was the Jamaica Masijd or the ‘Great Mosque’.
-As I was wearing long short I needed to wear a covering cloth for my legs.
+As I was wearing long short I only needed to wear a covering cloth for my legs.
 All the women regardless of coverings had to wear a full body (not head) covering.
-We once again had to go shoeless but this time as it was outside in 38+ temperatures it was a bit more difficult.
+We once again had to go shoeless but this time as it was outside in 38+ temperatures it was a bit more difficult as the ground was very hot.
 The court yard here is massive and can be filled with 25,000 worshippers.
 We left just as they start the ‘call to prayer’ chats.

 The long road to Agra was to be the rest of the day taking well over 5 hours in our air conditioned (thank god) private bus.
 In one day I saw the richest 1% and the poorest 1% and that’s not just for India I mean the world.
 They live so close together.